 Trader Joe’s employees are also paid very well.
-According to employee surveys at Glassdoor, crew member wages at Trader Joe’s can be up to $19/hour!
-And CNN reported,
+According to employee surveys at Glassdoor, crew member wages at Trader Joe’s average $17/hour, but can go up to $26/hour.

 Want to spend a lot of time hiking and biking and less working?
 With REI, you can.
 Employees averaging 20 hours or more per week are eligible for the REI Flex Plan.
 REI pays for the majority of employees’ medical plan cost and the full cost for basic life and disability coverage.
 Employees can choose from several medical plans for themselves and their dependents, as well as life insurance and disability plans.

 REI benefits also include: